-The summaries required in our application are an important part of our consideration.
+The summaries required in the application are a vital part our consideration.
 The following were created by Foundation staff to provide examples of well executed- and poorly-executed, summaries.
 These summaries were not pulled from past applicants.
 The organizations were made-up by Foundation staff; any similarities to existing organizations were not intended.
 The organizations and programs in these summaries are not intended to suggest particular areas of interest to the Foundation.
 Finally, these summaries are meant to serve as a guideline- not a template.
 Do not submit one of the following with your organization's information inserted.

 Examples of well executed summaries: